bluefishforsale/alert-exec/documentation.md

 This operation flow is repeated horizontally {N} times in parallel

   ### Polling
+  1. Poller thread is forever running
+  1. Poller thread knows about three queues all sharing a numeric ID
+  1. Thread iterates over the poll queue once, then waits
-  1. Poll thread gets an Alert from global queues dict, key poll{N:03}
+  1. Gets an Alert from global queues dict, key poll{N:03}
-  1. Poll thread calls the alert server for a value for the Alert.query
+  1. Calls the alert server for a value for the Alert.query
+  1. Adds the Alert ojbect to the Notification queue then skips to the next Alert object
-  1. Poll thread adds the Alert ojbect to the Notification queue, or the Resolve queue
+  1. Adds a copy of the Alert ojbect to the the Resolve queue
+  1. Adds current Alert object back to the end of the queue for the next cycle
-  1. Poll thread repeats this loop sequentially for all items in the pollQ
+  1. Repeats this loop sequentially for all items in the pollQ
-  1. Poll thread then sleeps for the remainder of the INTERVAL cycle
+  1. Then sleeps for the remainder of the INTERVAL cycle

   ### Notification
-  1. Notify thread
-  1. Notify thread
+  1. Notifier is forever running
+  1. Notifer knows of two queues (notifyQ), identified by it's numeric ID
+  1. Thread iterates over the notification queue once, then waits
+  1. Logic determines if this thread sends a message or waits.
+Using unix seconds + repeatInterval
+  1. If logic allows, we call the notifications backend with the message.
+We also set the notification_sec attribute.
+  1. If logic forbids, we wait out the clock
+  1. the Alert object is added back to the notificaiton Q since it was updated in this thread
+  1. Repeats this loop sequentially for all items in the pollQ
+  1. Then sleeps for the remainder of the INTERVAL cycle

+  ### Resolver
+  1. Resolver is forever running
+  1. Resolver knows of one queue (resolveQ), identified by it's numeric ID
+  1. Thread iterates over the resolve queue once, then waits
+  1. Calls the resolve backend with the message
+  1. Repeats this loop sequentially for all items in the resolveQ
+  1. Then sleeps for the remainder of the INTERVAL cycle